lbechberger/LearningPsychologicalSpaces/README.md

 python -m code.ml.ann.get_bottleneck_activations path/to/Shapes.pickle path/to/model.h5 path/to/output.pickle
 ```
 The script loads the model from `model.h5` (output of `run_ann.py`) and passes all images from `Shapes.pickle` (output of `prepare_Shapes_data.py`) through it.
 It stores the bottleneck activations is the file `output.pickle` in a format analogous to the one provided by `ann_features.py` to allow for further processing by `regression.py`.

+The script accepts the following optional parameters:
-The optional parameter `-m` or `--mapping_used` must be set if the model was trained with a mapping weight greater than zero (otherwise the bottleneck activation cannot be correctly extracted).
+- `-m` or `--mapping_used`: This flag must be set if the model was trained with a mapping weight greater than zero (otherwise the bottleneck activation cannot be correctly extracted).
+- `-s` or `--seed`: Seeds the random number generator with the given seed in order to make the results deterministic.